Getting Started

 3. Creating a timeline

-To create a timeline you press the Add Timeline.
+To create a timeline, press the Add Timeline button.
 You will need to select a folder to put the timeline in and enter a file name.
 Timelines will be saved as *.dtl files.

-Once you hit Save, you can start adding events from the panel at the right of the editor.
+Once you hit Save, you can start adding events from the panel to the right of the editor.

-Tip: You can learn more about each event and its settings by right-clicking on an event and selecting Documentation.
+Tip: You can learn more about each event and its settings by right-clicking on the event and selecting Documentation.

 If you like, you can switch to the text editor by clicking on the Text Editor button at the top right.
 You can find out more about writing timelines in text format here: Writing timelines in text format.